 Abstract.
-This paper regards a model developed to aid online fault detection applied to single solenoid servoproportional spool valves.
-It includes the most common failures, its effects on the valve's behavior and how to identify undesirable behavior on an economically feasible way.
-Servoproportional valves are nowadays used in several applications in industry, aerospace and military fields.
-Some of these uses are critical-mission, where the valve must not fail without previous warning to prevent or mitigate financial losses, equipment damage and risk to personnel.
-Even in less demanding applications, it is very useful to be able to quickly locate a failure in the hydraulic circuit, which is a task that may demand up to 80% of the time used in corrective maintenance.
-Also, a valve which has not lost its function but is not operating at optimal performance may affect the entire hydraulic system's performance, making it hard for engineers to locate and solve the problem.
-Total failure can readily be detected using the signals available on the valve's electronics.
-A simple comparison between the command signal and the spool position signal can indicate to the user that the valve is no longer working properly.
-But, when that happens, the valve has already lost its function, and the effects of this on the system may be severe.
-However, since the spool positioning is on closed loop on these valves, incipient failures that can be overcome by the controllers cannot be easily detected.
-A model based on the valve's behavior is presented, which represents the valve's correct behavior under certain operation conditions, allowing the detection of failures that haven't been foreseen by the model builder, as it would happen in a fault model.
+This paper regards a model developed to aid online fault detection applied to single solenoid servoproportional spool valves when used with knowledge about the most common fault in this type of valve, its effects on the valve's behavior allowing the identification of undesirable behavior on an economically feasible way.
+Such tool is useful in critical-mission systems, and even in less demanding applications, since the isolation of a faulty component may take 80% of the time used in corrective maintenance in complex machines.
+A model that represents the valve's correct behavior under different operation conditions is presented, allowing the detection of faults that haven't been foreseen by the model builder, as it would happen in a fault model.
 Differences between the model estimates and the actual measurements can be interpreted as the valve being in poor conditions, but it does not necessarily mean that the valve has lost its functions.
-To generate the estimates the valve inputs - pressure on the lines, command signal, and spool position - are fed to the model, and the model output is a healthy valve's force needs to overcome the internal forces and comply with the command signal.
+The valve's inputs are fed to the model, which outputs an estimate of the forces needed to overcome the value's internal forces and comply with the command signal.
 This estimate, given in the form of the maximum and the minimum current on the solenoid, is compared to a measurement of the valve solenoid's actual current.
 In this manner, the results of this research will make possible the development of a system that is able to detect when a valve is contaminated or suffering from wear before it actually loses its capability to operate.
 This yields great benefits both for the equipment maintenance effectiveness, for the system's energy efficiency and for the actuator's accuracy.
-It can also help prevent damage to other components, since most failures are caused by contaminated fluid, and this fluid runs through most of the hydraulic circuit.
+It can also help prevent damage to other components, since most faults are caused by contaminated fluid, and this fluid runs through most of the hydraulic circuit.
+Such a model has been developed and tested in LASHIP in a hydraulic test bed in compliance with ISO 10770-1.
+The tests consisted in comparing the model's estimates with measures of the valve's solenoid's current on a healthy valve, on a contaminated valve and on a worn valve.